 Compared to other mobile or web applications, the IoT apps are characterized by some unique factors, which includes:

-- Real-time stream analytics and complex event processing.
+- Real-time stream analytics.

 - Support for data volume, velocity, variety, and veracity.